jr-martin/VendingMachine/Readme.txt

 How To Use
 ----------------------------------------------------------------------------------------------------------------------
 The vending machine funds and inventory are configured through two yaml files: Inventory.yaml and Money.yaml.
-Both are located in the ConfigFiles folder, which is located at the root directory of the solution.
+Both are located in the ConfigFiles folder, which is located at /VendingMachine/ConfigFiles.
 The application will automatically use the values in these two files for its inventory and funds, and both have been configured with default values.

 Please see the comments on the files themselves for more information on how they are structured.